Latanoprost ophthalmic Side Effects

 Applies to latanoprost ophthalmic: ophthalmic solution

-Check with your doctor immediately if any of the following side effects occur while taking latanoprost ophthalmic:Less common
+You should check with your doctor immediately if any of these side effects occur when taking latanoprost ophthalmic:Less common

 - Eyelid crusting, redness, swelling, discomfort, or pain